esphome/esphome-docs/components/sensor/index.rst

 ``throttle_average``
 ********************

 An average over the ``specified time period``, potentially throttling incoming values.
-When this filter gets an incoming value, it checks the passed time since the last outgoing value, compares it to the ``specified time period`` and either executes:
+When this filter gets incoming values, it sums up all values and pushes out the average after the ``specified time period`` passed.
+There are two edge cases to consider within the ``specified time period``:

-* more time passed: push out the new value
+* no value received: nothing will be pushed - add the ``heartbeat`` filter if periodical pushes are required
-* less time passed: collect all incoming values and push out the average after ``specified time period`` has passed
+* one value received: the value is pushed out after the ``specified time period`` passed, without calculating an average

 In comparison to the ``throttle`` filter it won't discard any values.
 In comparison to the ``sliding_window_moving_average`` filter it supports variable sensor reporting intervals, allows to receive slow sensor update rates as they are and to throttle fast sensor update rates to the ``specified time period``.